redxdev/ECS/README.md

 Again, make sure you do this with events as well.

+Additionally, you will have to put the following in a cpp file:

+    #include "ECS.h"
+	ECS_TYPE_IMPLEMENTATION;

 If you have any templated events, you may do the following:

 	template<typename T>